TahaMahmood24/EmperorTaha/README.md

 - 🧑‍🎓 I am currently pursuing a Master's in Data Science from Arizona State University

-- 🔭 I used to work at Daraz - an e-commerce company based in South Asia
+- 🔭 I used to work at Daraz (Alibaba Group) - an e-commerce company based in South Asia

-- 🌱 I’m currently learning Llama2 - an open-source large language model
+- 🌱 I’m currently learning Llama2 - an open-source large language model created by Meta AI